DeepjyotiMisra/IntelliSpend/docs/FLOW_DIAGRAM.md

 │  }                                                            │
 └───────────────────────────────────────────────────────────────┘
 │
-│ NOTE: Classifier Agent (LLM-based reasoning) is a future     │ │       enhancement for handling low-confidence matches and     │ │       edge cases more intelligently.                          │
+│ NOTE: Classifier Agent (LLM-based reasoning) is now         │ │       implemented and used for low-confidence matches       │ │       and edge cases more intelligently.                     │
 ```

 ---